camoo/CamooBulkSms/README.md

 WordPress Plugin
 ----------------
-If you are looking for a powerfull WordPress plugin to send SMS, then download our [wp-camoo-sms](https://github.com/camoo/wp-camoo-sms)
+If you are looking for a powerful WordPress plugin to send SMS, then download our [wp-camoo-sms](https://github.com/camoo/wp-camoo-sms)

 Resources
 ---------